 The new SF Subway Line connecting the SOMA with Chinatown, is taking twice as long to build as it took to build the entire Golden Gate Bridge in the 1930’s.

-There are some amazing similarities between the new ‘Central Subway Line’ currently being built from Chinatown to 4th & Brannan St. and the construction of the famous Golden Gate Bridge.
+There are some amazing similarities between the new ‘Central Subway Line’ currently being built from Chinatown to 4th & Brannan St. and the construction of the famous Golden Gate Bridge back in the 1930’s.
 Both the new subway line and the GG Bridge are approximately 1.7 miles long, took 5 years to complete, and cost $35 million to build.
-No wait, what I meant to say is both are approximately 1.7 miles long, the central subway line (if completed with new projections) will have taken more than twice as long as it took to build the Golden Gate in the 1930’s (11 years), and will cost more than $1.6 billion to complete, and that’s if nothing else goes wrong…
+No wait, what I meant to say is both are approximately 1.7 miles long, the central subway line (if completed with new projections) will have taken twice as long as it took to build the Golden Gate in the 1930’s, and will cost more than $1.6 billion to complete, and that’s if nothing else goes wrong…

 Now the latest delay (and this is brilliant), contractors installed the wrong kind of railroad tracks.
 That’s right, they were asked to build a railway line, and somehow, they didn’t get the memo on which railroad tracks to use.

-MUNI is now asking them to kindly put in the correct tracks, and that’s going to cost someone a lot more money (probably the taxpayer), and cost everyone a lot more time.
+MUNI is now asking them to kindly put in the correct tracks, and that’s going to cost someone a lot more money, and cost everyone a lot more time.

 - 4th and Brannan Station at 4th and Brannan streets (street level)